-Captions vs subtitles give the impression that they are identical.
-A facade of resemblance hides from view the web of differences between the two.
+Captions and subtitles are often mistaken for being identical.
+A facade of resemblance conceals the web of differences between the two.
 But there’s more to it than meets the eye.

-Closed captioning is for one type of audience while subtitling is for another, and both serve differently.
-How better you’ve understood your video project and the audience it’s meant for will determine how you choose between the two.
+Closed captioning and subtitling serve different audiences, and both are used for different purposes.
+How well you understand your video project and its target audience will determine how you choose between the two.

 → REQUEST NOW: Closed Captioning and Subtitling Services